ErnestAroozoo/GPT-Discord-Chatbot/README.md

 - Listens to a user's speech and converts it to text using the SpeechRecognition library.
 - Generates audio responses using the ElevenLabs text-to-speech API.
 - Plays generated audio responses in a Discord voice channel.
+- Remembers the context by saving conversations in a file called memory.txt

 ## Configuration